wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 `SAVE_VECTOR_REGISTERS2()` failure is produced by the event. **Not run here** — stated as the procedure, not as a result.

-### 12.4 Every justification offered has been tested as it was raised
+### 12.4 Each rationale offered for the fallback, tested as it was raised

 | Account given for the fallback | Outcome |
 |---|---|